-PBH 230, 306; senior-level standing.
+• Senior-level standing.

 PBH 485: Public Health Internship

 Students enroll for varied credit in a program approved internship with a public health related organization.
 Methods of evaluation are determined by a faculty sponsor in conjunction with the on-site supervisor.
 An oral presentation of the internship experience is required.
 A minimum of 80 hours is required for this internship.
 Graded Pass/Fail.